-Adjusting to my new nomadic lifestyle, job-loss and becoming an empty-nester all in one fell swoop was quite a learning curve.
+Adjusting to my new nomadic lifestyle, job-loss and becoming an empty-nester all in one fell swoop was quite a load to manage.

 But it’s those challenges and struggles that made me stronger.

-My reward for moving forward was doing things I never thought I would do and accomplishing things I never thought I could do.
+I kept moving forward and, in doing so, I got to do things I never thought I would do and accomplished things I never thought I could do.

 March 2018 – Taking A Hiatus From The Road

-When I got the call about Dad I was in south Florida visiting Nikki.
+When I got the call about Dad, I was hanging out in southeast Florida (visiting Nikki).

 February 2020 – Life Deals A Harsh Blow

 Both Dad and Cookie passed away in February 2020.

 The Covid Chronicles began shortly thereafter.